AndrewRchow/BoingoPhotoAlbum/README.md

 <http://boingophotoalbum-dev.us-west-2.elasticbeanstalk.com/>
 Photo Album web application with drag and drop features.

-**How To Use**
+## How To Use
 Log in with email/pass
-   - boingo@boingo.com
+   - <span></span>boingo@boingo.com
    - Password1!

-Search for images by either name or email, or use '*' To get all images.
+Search for images by either name or email, or use '*' to get all images.
+For example:
+   - <span></span>john@john.com
+   - john

+ To remove pictures, press the delete button after seraching for the user.
+ This will delete all of the specified user's images.

+ To add images, click the Add Images tab, then input a name and email.
+ Then drag and drop or upload your photos.
+ You can add a descriptions to each image before submitting if needed.
+ Press submit, and the images should be visible after searching the user again.

+## Developer notes
+-Current login requires a full email and nonbasic password -